 Agentic QA brings AI-powered automation to integration testing, transforming how teams approach SIT in modern software development.

-Agentic QA scans your integrated Kotlin codebase and automatically generates test cases that reflect actual system behavior, APIs, and data flows.
-This means you don’t need to write exhaustive integration tests manually. - Self-Healing Test Suites
+Autonomous Test Case Generation Agentic QA scans your integrated Kotlin codebase and automatically generates test cases that reflect actual system behavior, APIs, and data flows.
+This means you don’t need to write exhaustive integration tests manually.

-Agentic QA helps orchestrate realistic testing environments using containers and mocks—making sure your integration tests run in conditions similar to production.
+Production-like Environment Simulation Agentic QA helps orchestrate realistic testing environments using containers and mocks—making sure your integration tests run in conditions similar to production.

 By focusing purely on integration testing, Agentic QA enables developers to release confidently, automate intelligently, and test continuously.